 - 1/4 cup fresh sliced basil

-- Using the Saute function, heat your pressure cooker on medium.
+- Using the Saute function, heat your cooker on medium.
 Once hot, add one tablespoon olive oil and then the onion and salt.
 Saute for about 5 minutes, or until translucent and soft.

 - Add the garlic and saute for 1 minute.